kindone/cppproptest/docs/GettingStarted.md

 prop.setSeed(savedSeed).forAll();
 ```

 If no random seed is specified, current timestamp in milliseconds is used.
-You can override these unspecified random seeds with an environment variable `PROPTEST_SEED`.
+You can override these unspecified random seeds globally with an environment variable `PROPTEST_SEED`.
 This comes in handy when you have encountered a failure and its random seed value is available for reproduction:

 ```Shell
 # ... failed test with random seed 15665312